Argemone albiflora

 Bluestem prickly poppy (Argemone albiflora)

-White poppy, Texas poppy, prickly poppy, pricklypoppy, and Carolina poppy.
+Some of its common names include white poppy, Texas poppy, prickly poppy, pricklypoppy, and Carolina poppy.

 Previously known as Argemone alba.